survivejs/react-book/manuscript/12_authoring_libraries.md

 }
 ```

 As you can see *package.json* can contain a lot of information.
 You can attach non-npm specific metadata there that can be used by tooling.
+Given this can bloat *package.json*, it may be preferable to keep metadata at files of their own.

 ## npm Workflow

-Working with npm is surprisingly simple. [npm adduser](https://docs.npmjs.com/cli/adduser), aliased to `npm login`, allows you to set up an account.
-After this process, it will set up `~/.npmrc` and use that data for authentication.
+Working with npm is surprisingly simple.
+To get started, you need to use [npm adduser](https://docs.npmjs.com/cli/adduser) (aliased to `npm login`).
+It allows you to set up an account.
+After this process has completed, it will create `~/.npmrc` and use that data for authentication.
 There's also [npm logout](https://docs.npmjs.com/cli/logout) that will clear the credentials.

+### Publishing a Package

 Provided you have logged in, creating new packages is just a matter of hitting `npm publish`.
 Given that the package name is still available and everything goes fine, you should have something out there!
+After this you can install your package through `npm install` or `npm i` as we've done so many times before in this book.

+An alternative way to consume a library is to point at it directly in *package.json*.
+In that case you can do `"depName": "<github user>/<project>#<reference>"` where `<reference>` can be either commit hash, tag, or branch.
+This can be useful, especially if you need to hack around something and cannot wait for a fix.

+Sometimes you might want to publish something preliminary for other people to test.
+In that case you can hit `npm publish --tag beta`.
+After that your users can install the tagged version using `npm i <your package name>@beta`.

+T> It can be useful to use `npm link` during development.
+That will allow you to use a development version of your library from some other context.
+Node.js will resolve to the linked version unless local `node_modules` happens to contain a version.

+### Respect the SemVer

+Even though it is simple to publish new versions out there, it is important to respect the SemVer.
+Roughly it states that you should not break backwards compatibility given certain rules are met.
+For example, if your current version is `0.1.4` and you do a breaking change, you should bump to `0.2.0` and document the changes.
+You can understand SemVer much better by studying [the online tool](http://semver.npmjs.com/) and how it behaves.

+### On Naming Packages

-T> Before starting to develop it can be a good idea to spend a little bit of time on that naming issue.
+Before starting to develop it can be a good idea to spend a little bit of time on figuring out a good name for your package.
 It's not very fun to write a great package just to notice the name has been taken.
-Save some time and nerves by doing a little bit of research.
-With some luck you could find something fitting your purposes and avoid the chore of writing a library.
+A good name is easy to find through a search engine, and most importantly, is available at npm.

-T> As of npm 2.7.0 it is possible to create [scoped packages](https://docs.npmjs.com/getting-started/scoped-packages).
+As of npm 2.7.0 it is possible to create [scoped packages](https://docs.npmjs.com/getting-started/scoped-packages).
 They follow format `@username/project-name`.
 Simply follow that format when naming your project.

+### Bumping a Version

 Bumping a version is simple too.
 You'll just need to invoke `npm version <x.y.z>`.
 That will update *package.json* and create a version commit automatically.
 If you hit `npm publish`, you should have something new out there.

 Note that in the example above I've set up `version` related hooks to make sure a version will contain a fresh version of a distribution build.
 I also run tests just in case.

-T> It can be useful to use `npm link` during development.
-That will allow you to use a development version of your library from some other context.
-Node.js will resolve to the linked version unless local `node_modules` happens to contain a version.

-Sometimes you might want to publish something preliminary for other people to test.
-In that case you can hit `npm publish --tag beta`.
-After that your users can install the tagged version using `npm i <your package name>@beta`.

-An alternative way to consume a library is to point at it directly in *package.json*.
-In that case you can do `"depName": "<github user>/<project>#<reference>"` where `<reference>` can be either commit hash, tag, or branch.
-This can be useful, especially if you need to hack around something and cannot wait for a fix.

-## Respect the SemVer

-Even though it is simple to publish new versions out there, it is important to respect the SemVer.
-Roughly it states that you should not break backwards compatibility given certain rules are met.
-For example, if your current version is `0.1.4` and you do a breaking change, you should bump to `0.2.0` and document the changes.
-You can understand SemVer much better by studying [the online tool](http://semver.npmjs.com/) and how it behaves.

 ## Library Formats

 I output my React component in various formats at my boilerplate.
 I generate a version that's convenient to consume from Node.js by processing my component code through Babel.
 That will convert ES6 and other goodies to a format which is possible to consume from vanilla Node.js.
 This allows the user to refer to some specific module within the whole if needed.

 In addition, I generate so called *distribution bundles*: `.js` and `.min.js`.
-There's a sourcemap (`.map`) for both.
-That is useful for debugging.
-It is possible to consume these bundles standalone.
-They come with an [UMD](https://github.com/umdjs/umd) wrapper.
+There's a sourcemap (`.map`) useful for debugging for both.
+It is possible to consume these bundles standalone as they come with an [UMD](https://github.com/umdjs/umd) wrapper.

 UMD makes it possible to consume them from various environments including global, AMD, and CommonJS (Node.js format).
 You can refresh your memory with these by checking the Getting Started chapter for examples.